get-fabric/fulfillment-integration-tests/TROUBLESHOOT.md

     **Answer:**
 In the "run test" step output, look for the `traceId` of the integration test runner.
 Use it to search [LogDNA](https://app.logdna.com/b131d67c61/logs/view) to see the run logs.<br/>
-Note that successfull runs will also have a trace id.
+Note that successful runs will also have a trace id.

 <br/>